Sustainable Palm (Kernel) Oil

 Henkel wants to drive progress toward sustainable palm oil and palm kernel oil – and make a positive impact on both the environment and the people affected.

-We support, both, the industry’s physical transformation and the market’s transformation to certified sustainable palm oil products.
+We support both, the industry’s physical transformation and the market’s transformation to certified sustainable palm oil products.
 A multi-stakeholder approach is at the core of our initiative for sustainable management of palm oil and palm kernel oil.
-Through partnerships, projects and dialog, we engage with key players and we are expanding our contribution to sustainable practices in the palm oil industry.
+Through partnerships, projects and dialog, we engage with key players, and we are expanding our contribution to sustainable practices in the palm oil industry.

 Henkel is a committed founding member of the Forum for Sustainable Palm Oil (FONAP) in Germany and is a member of various working groups dedicated to palm (kernel) oil sustainable sourcing.
-Through these engagements with other companies, NGOs, associations and political bodies we advocate for finding ways to increase the proportion of sustainably produced palm (kernel) oil, and improving existing standards and certifications.
+Through these engagements with other companies, NGOs, associations and political bodies we advocate for finding ways to increase the proportion of sustainably produced palm (kernel) oil and improving existing standards and certifications.

-In November 2019, Henkel joined the cross-industry initiative Action for Sustainable Derivatives (ASD) as a founding member, together with other leading consumer goods manufacturers and companies in the oleochemicals industries.The primary objective of the initiative is to generate more transparency in the complex value chain for palm derivatives.
-Activities include assessing identified risks, promotion of the sustainable production and procurement of palm (kernel) oil derivatives, and sharing best practices and solutions that can comprehensively transform the complex palm oil derivatives sector.
-One of several initiatives we joined in 2022 was the effort by ASD to develop an enhanced monitoring approach for the proactive detection and tracking of abuses and noncompliance with zero net deforestation requirement.
-Additionally, we collaborate in the harmonization of requirements, tools and criteria to create fair conditions for competition among companies and with their direct suppliers..
-After three years working together, we have achieved collective transparency for 1.03 million tons of palm-based materials – almost a 25 percent increase of the volume compared to the previous year.
-This represents around 1.4 percent of the global palm production and 11 percent of the global palm-based oleochemicals market.
+Henkel, along with other leading consumer goods manufacturers and companies in the oleochemical industry, is also a founding member of the cross-industry Action for Sustainable Derivatives (ASD) initiative.
+The primary objective of the initiative is to generate more transparency in the complex value chain for palm derivatives.
+Activities include assessing identified risks, promotion of the sustainable production and procurement of palm (kernel) oil derivatives and sharing best practices and solutions that can comprehensively transform the complex palm oil derivatives sector.
+To that end, Henkel also supports the efforts by ASD to develop an enhanced monitoring approach for the proactive detection and tracking of abuses and non-compliance with zero net deforestation requirements.
+Additionally, we collaborate in the harmonization of requirements, tools and criteria to create fair conditions for competition among companies who produce ingredients and with their direct suppliers.
+In the framework of our partnership, ASD achieved collective transparency for 1.13 million tons of palm (kernel) oil-based materials in 2023.
+This represents around 1.3 percent of the global palm (kernel) oil production,15 percent in terms of volume of the global palm oil-based oleochemicals market and 31 percent of the palm kernel oil-based oleochemicals market.

 Building on our 2020 objectives, we have set more far-reaching targets for 2025 that we believe will address the key priorities for successfully transforming the palm oil industry.
 These targets are focused on the specific challenges where we can make our strongest contribution.
 The targets for 2025 are:

-1. Establish full traceability and transparency of the palm oil and palm kernel oil used in our products:
+2. Establish full traceability and transparency of the palm oil and palm kernel oil used in our products:

-From our activities, we have learned that there is a need for further optimization with regard to transparency and traceability and that cross-industry initiatives are necessary to make the achievement of the “zero net deforestation” target verifiable.
-In 2022, we increased traceability rate to the mill to 89 percent and 50 percent to the plantation by engaging with our key suppliers to map our joint palm-based supply chain1.
-We did this with the support of an external sustainability consultancy.
+A survey conducted in 2024 on the transparency of our supply chains for ingredients based on palm oil and palm kernel oil showed that Henkel was able to trace 95 percent of the quantities of palm oil, palm kernel oil and their derivatives purchased back to the refinery, 94 percent to the oil mills and 65 percent to the plantation.We did this with the support of an external sustainability consultancy.
 As part of our supplier management activities, we collaborate intensively with our strategic suppliers to ensure the procurement of sustainable raw materials.
 We use the Sustainable Palm Index (SPI) to assess the progress of our suppliers with respect to their level of supply chain knowledge, sustainable sourcing practices and compliance with the NDPE Principles and human rights.
-We once again used the SPI to create a compliance profile of our major suppliers of palm oil-based raw materials and ingredients in 2022.
-This tool helps us to identify potential improvements and define action plans together with our suppliers.
+In 2023, we used the SPI to create a compliance profile of our major suppliers of palm (kernel) oil-based raw materials and ingredients.
+The tool helps us to identify potential improvements and define action plans together with our suppliers.

 Smallholder farmers produce 40 percent of the world’s palm oil, yet their productivity and quality levels are much lower compared to large plantations.
 They often lack access to technical knowledge and to financial services that are crucial to improving their production.
 Some smallholder farmers are also concerned that access to the palm oil market will be limited if their harvests do not meet the criteria set out by the RSPO.
 This is because many major buyers of palm oil have committed to buying only oil products that are certified as sustainable.

-1 The survey was conducted in 2022 based on the supplier data for 2021.
+1 The survey was conducted in 2024 based on the supplier data for 2023.